Updating a CasC bundle for a controller

 3. Select Load CasC bundles, and then select Configure.

 4. Set the value for defaultVersion for each configured repository.
-This new value should be the branch your instance is currently using to checkout the CasC bundles.
+This new value should be the branch your instance is currently using to check out the CasC bundles.

 5. Select Save.